 Make the lye solution in a separate glass, stoneware, or food-grade plastic container.
 Wear rubber gloves and use a nonaluminum tablespoon to measure the lye into the 5 quarts cold water.
 Mix with a long-handled wooden spoon or stick.

 Transfer the lye solution to the olive container, making sure the olives are completely covered (weight them down if necessary).
 Put on the lid and leave at room temperature for 24 hours.

 Drain the olives and then soak for 12 more hours in a fresh lye solution of 5 quarts cold water mixed with 5 tablespoons lye.

 Drain and rinse.
 Cut into the largest olive; if the lye has reached the pit, the lye cure is complete.

 Rinse again and soak in cold water.
 Usually, two lye baths are enough for the small Mission olives seen in specialty produce stores.
 If one more bath is necessary, soak in a fresh lye solution of 5 quarts cold water mixed with 5 tablespoons lye for 12 more hours; then drain and rinse with cold water.

 Soak the olives in fresh, cold water, changing the water three (or more) times a day for the next three days.
 At the end of three days, taste an olive to make sure that there is no trace of lye flavor remaining.

-Recipe Source: by Maggie Blyth Klein (Aris Books).
-Reprinted with permission.
+This recipe is provided by Maggie Blyth Klein (Aris Books) and reprinted with permission.